DamienKusters/gmtk2024jam-docs/Kraken game.md

 - Celestial Stage
 	- Gods
 - Cell stage -> wraps back to beginning
+##### Stage progression
+A stage is essentially a particular amount of distance you will need to travel in order to continue.
+Eating will add to that distance.
+This is in-game known as `dna score`.<br />
+Different entities will periodically spawn based on the current `dna score` thus altitude.<br />
+For simplicity, all stages require the same amount of `dna score`?
+Based on spawning of entities, a stage could go faster.
+Taking damage will always lower your `dna score` so you will shrink.

 ##### Eatable entities
 Grab hold, and eat entities in order to grow in size.
 ##### Eatable dangerous entities